harrytyp/manual-coding-helper/README.md

 # Features
 - User-Friendly Interface: A straightforward GUI designed to streamline the process of annotating and classifying text data.
 - Customizable: Easily adaptable to different datasets by configuring JSON files with specific codes and descriptions.
+Select your columns to display.
 - Navigation Controls: Navigate through rows of data, update annotations, and manage classification status with buttons and keyboard shortcuts.
 - Font Size Adjustment: Ability to customize the font size for better readability.
 - Dark Mode Support: Toggle between light and dark modes for optimal viewing experience.